CogSci 2017: London

 Q: What will the format of the presentations and symposia be?

-A: Oral presentations: Each standard oral presentation is allocated 25 minutes, which is to include a closing period for addressing questions from attendees.
-A recommended partitioning of this time is 17 minutes of presentation followed by 8 minutes of questions.
+A: Oral presentations: Each standard oral presentation is allocated 20 minutes, which is to include a closing period for addressing questions from attendees.
+A recommended partitioning of this time is 15 minutes of presentation followed by 3 minutes of questions and 2 minutes for transition.
 Each room will have a video projector with standard VGA input.
 The projectors support 16:9 aspect ratio (widescreen presentations), but can accommodate 4:3 presentations.
 For best results, please ensure your presentations use 16:9 aspect ratio.
 All speakers must bring their own laptops.
 Both HDMI and VGA cables will be provided in the meeting rooms.
 Mac/Apple users must also bring an Apple-VGA connector cable.

 Note: Presentations that are part of workshops, tutorials, or symposia may use different schedules.
 Please contact the organizer of the given workshop, tutorial, or symposium for information about the correct amount of presentation time.

 Session chairs: This year, the last speaker of each session will serve as the session chair.
 That individual will quickly announce each speaker and strictly monitor the time of each talk.
 Each room will have signs that the chair can use to signal to the speaker how much time is left.

 Q: Should paper submissions to CogSci be anonymous or include the author information?

 A: The manuscript needs to include the full author information (Name, affiliation, email).

 Q: What size should my poster be?
 What else should I know about the poster presentation?